EulaFRL/MedDataset2Parquet/README.md

 'label':[0, 1, ...],
 'metadata':[dict{}]}

+Segmentations, if exists for the dataset, are in the form of binary masks in numpy array, serialized.
-Segmentations are in the form of binary masks, optional. label[i] = 0 means image i corresponds to a negative diagnosis, while 1 corresponds to a positive diagnosis.
+For negative images in a dataset with segmentations, the corresponding row in 'segementations' is replaced by 'None' label[i] = 0 means image i corresponds to a negative diagnosis, while 1 corresponds to a positive diagnosis.
 Metadata are general information about the dataset.
 Images are transcribed into serialized 3D numpy array.